FarronF/limerick-council-meetings/meetings/2023/12/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st November 2023.md

 we will of course implement these.

-12.Question submitted by Councillor L. Galvin---
+12.Question submitted by Councillor L. Galvin
+---
 7

 ***I will ask at the next Meeting that the Council carry out all the necessary steps to***